Wackymax/CPOrm/README.md

 ## Install it

-There are four ways to install Sugar:
+There are four ways to install CPOrm:

 #### As a Gradle dependency